Bad posture is the most common reason for an Anterior or Posterior Pelvic Tilt.

 When you have an APT the Rectus Abdominis and External Obliques (abdominal muscles) and Glutes & Hamstrings (bum & back of legs) are typically weak / lengthened muscles.

-Simultaneously.
 The Psoas, Iliacus (internal postural muscles), Rectus Femoris (quadriceps), Tensor Fascia Latae (Hip) and Erector Spinae (spine) muscles are strong and stiff.

 How does an APT affect your riding?

 You will have a tendency to sit on your pubic bone instead of your seat bones.
 And because you are sitting more forward you will further increase the already dominant arch in your lower back.
-This reduces the suppleness of your shoulder girdle and hips.
-Which may result in being able to obtain an elastic contact (give and take with ease).

 Due to the tight muscles in your quadriceps and TFL.
 You will also ride fairly short to counterbalance your seat and torso position.
-This makes you feel perched and unstable at times.
-It is most noticeable through downward transitions.

 A Posterior Pelvic Tilt (PPT)